huawenyu/vim-notes/README.md

 If for any reason you want to recreate the list of tags you can execute the `:IndexTaggedNotes` command.

-### The `:NoteToHtml` command

-This command converts the current note to HTML.
-It works by first converting the current note to [Markdown] [markdown] and then using the `markdown` program to convert that to HTML.
-It requires an external program to convert Markdown to HTML.
-By default the program `markdown` is used, but you can change the name of the program using the `g:notes_markdown_program` option.
-To convert your note to HTML and open the generated web page in a browser, you can run:

-    :NoteToHtml

-Alternatively, to convert your note to HTML and display it in a new split window in Vim, you can run:

-    :NoteToHtml split

-Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

-### The `:NoteToMarkdown` command

-Convert the current note to a [Markdown document] [markdown].
-The vim-notes syntax shares a lot of similarities with the Markdown text format, but there are some notable differences, which this command takes care of:

- * The first line of a note is an implicit document title.
-In Markdown format it has to be marked with `#`.
-This also implies that the remaining headings should be shifted by one level.

- * Preformatted blocks are marked very differently in notes and Markdown (`{{{` and `}}}` markers versus 4 space indentation).

- * The markers and indentation of list items differ between notes and Markdown (dumb bullets vs Unicode bullets and 3 vs 4 spaces).

-Note that this command can be a bit slow, because the parser for the note taking syntax is written in Vim script (for portability) and has not been optimized for speed (yet).

-### The `:NoteToMediawiki` command

-Convert the current note to a [Mediawiki document] [mediawiki].
-This is similar to the `:NoteToMarkdown` command, but it produces wiki text that can be displayed on a Mediawiki site.
-That being said, the subset of wiki markup that vim-notes actually produces will probably work on other wiki sites.
-These are the notable transforations:

- * The first line of the note is a title, but it isn't used in the Mediawiki syntax.
-It could have been put into a `= Title =` tag, but it doesn't really make sense in the context of a wiki.
-It would make the table of contents nest under the title for every document you create.

- * Preformatted blocks are output into `<syntaxhighlight lang="..">` tags.
-This functionality is enabled on Mediawiki through the [SyntaxHighlight GeSHi extention] [geshi].
-It is also supported on Wikipedia.

 ## Mappings

 The following key mappings are defined inside notes.